o2r-project/o2r-UI/README.md

 This project is a re-implementation of the o2r-platform (https://github.com/o2r-project/o2r-platform) and thus in progress.
 The original platform was based on AngularJS and is still working.
 But we decided to switch to React in order to have a more current software.
 Hence, in case you would like to try out, please check https://github.com/o2r-project/o2r-platform.

+## Configuration

+The API endpoint and the base URL for sharing ERCs on other platforms must be configured in `ui/src/helpers/config.json`.

 ## Development environment with Docker Compose

 You can start all required o2r microservices (using latest images from [Docker Hub](https://hub.docker.com/r/o2rproject)) with just two commands using `docker-compose` (version `1.20.0+`) and Docker (version `1.18.0+`).